hasanmoudud/geocompr/main.md

                  type = "source")
 ```

+To install these packages and *all other* packages used in this book in one go, you can use the following command, which requires the **devtools** package: `devtools::install_github("geocompr/geocompkg")`.
-Packages are 'loaded' (technically they are attached) with the `library()` function, which is used to load the two spatial data processing packages installed previously as follows:
+After the necessary packages have been installed, they can be 'loaded' (technically they are attached) with `library()` as follows:

 ```r